ppkantorski/Tetris-Overlay/README.md

 # Tetris Overlay

 An Ultrahand-enhanced Tesla overlay that brings the classic Tetris gameplay to the overlay menu.
-Integrating seamlessly with the Tesla Menu system, this overlay allows for in-game play with dynamic UI elements, saving and loading of game state, and high score tracking.
+This overlay allows for in-game play with dynamic UI elements, saving and loading of game state, and high score tracking.

 ## Features